-After training at London's Central School, I made my professional debut in a 1962
+After training at London's Central School,

 production of A MIDSUMMER NIGHT'S DREAM at the Royal Court Theatre.
 Following a tour of

 Hunter's THE TULIP TREE with Celia Johnson and John Clements.
+Then came an invitation

 to join The National Theatre for its inaugural season at the